nixworks/public/news/2005/04/1/index.md

 ##### Hamas
 ### [ Hamas and Islamic Jihad have declared, in principle, their intention to join the Palestine Liberation Organization (PLO). ](/news/2005/04/1/hamas-and-islamic-jihad-have-declared-in-principle-their-intention-to-join-the-palestine-liberation-organization-plo.md)
-_Context: Hamas, Hamas, Palestine Liberation Organization_
+_Context: Palestine Liberation Organization, Hamas, Hamas_

 ##### Google
 ### [ Google doubles the storage space of its Gmail service to two gigabytes. ](/news/2005/04/1/google-doubles-the-storage-space-of-its-gmail-service-to-two-gigabytes.md)
-_Context: Google, gigabyte, Gmail_
+_Context: gigabyte, Google, Gmail_

 ##### Pope
 ### [ Pope John Paul II is on the verge of death as a result of his recent health problems.
 The Vatican announces that the pope has suffered cardiovascular collapse and septic shock. ](/news/2005/04/1/pope-john-paul-ii-is-on-the-verge-of-death-as-a-result-of-his-recent-health-problems-the-vatican-announces-that-the-pope-has-suffered-card.md)
-_Context: recent health problems, Pope, Roman Curia, septic shock, Pope John Paul II_
+_Context: recent health problems, septic shock, Pope, Roman Curia, Pope John Paul II_

 ##### United Nations Security Council
 ### [ The United Nations Security Council votes to refer those suspected of war crimes in Darfur to the International Criminal Court. ](/news/2005/04/1/the-united-nations-security-council-votes-to-refer-those-suspected-of-war-crimes-in-darfur-to-the-international-criminal-court.md)
-_Context: Darfur, ICC, war crime, United Nations Security Council_
+_Context: war crime, United Nations Security Council, ICC, Darfur_

 ##### Parliamentary elections
 ### [ Zimbabwe parliamentary elections, 2005: In Zimbabwe, the ruling Zanu-PF gains a two-thirds majority over opposition party Movement for Democratic Change amidst claims of dis-enfranchisement and fraud. ](/news/2005/04/1/zimbabwe-parliamentary-elections-2005-in-zimbabwe-the-ruling-zanu-pf-gains-a-two-thirds-majority-over-opposition-party-movement-for-demo.md)
-_Context: opposition party, Movement for Democratic Change, Zimbabwe, parliamentary elections, Zanu-PF_
+_Context: Zimbabwe, Zanu-PF, opposition party, parliamentary elections, Movement for Democratic Change_

 ##### India
 ### [ Indian security forces launch an offensive against the United Liberation Front of Assam. ](/news/2005/04/1/indian-security-forces-launch-an-offensive-against-the-united-liberation-front-of-assam.md)
-_Context: United Liberation Front of Assam, India_
+_Context: India, United Liberation Front of Assam_

 ##### World Bank
 ### [ The World Bank agrees to fund a controversial hydroelectric dam project in Laos. ](/news/2005/04/1/the-world-bank-agrees-to-fund-a-controversial-hydroelectric-dam-project-in-laos.md)